Siege of Crema (1514): 1509-1512 : French occupation and return to Venetian control

-Shifting alliances
+1512-1514: Shifting alliances

 Crema remained heavily militarized, serving as a Venetian bridgehead to reclaim territories lost after Agnadello.

 In 1512, Cardinal Matthäus Schiner, newly appointed Bishop of Novara, orchestrated the return of Duke Ercole Massimiliano Sforza to Milan.
 The city's authorities acquiesced to avoid a Swiss sack.
 Sforza entered via Porta Ticinese, flanked by Schiner and Spanish general Ramón de Cardona, a Holy League commander and Viceroy of Naples.

 Meanwhile, Pope Julius II urged Venice to cede Verona and Vicenza to Maximilian I, but the Venetian Senate indignantly refused, determined to recover all territories lost post-Agnadello.
 In a dramatic reversal, Venice allied with France in the League of Blois on March 23, 1513, aiming to divide Lombardy: France would claim the Duchy of Milan, while Venice would regain Cremona and the Gera d'Adda.
 A Franco-Venetian army of 14,000 besieged Milan, forcing Sforza to retreat to Novara, defended by Swiss troops.
-Pursued by the coalition, they were routed at the Battle of Novara (1513), abandoning their Milanese ambitions.
+Pursued by the coalition, the French were routed at the Battle of Novara (1513), abandoning their Milanese ambitions.

 Albert Anker, portrait of Cardinal Matthäus Schiner, 19th century.

 Giovanni Ambrogio de Predis, portrait of Ercole Massimiliano Sforza as a child, ca. 1496–1499.

 Anonymous author, portrait of Ramón de Cardona, Viceroy of Naples.